Sigri Mitra Gaïni: Family relations

-Sigri Gaini grew up in Norway and in the Faroe Islands.
+Sigri Gaïni grew up in Norway and in the Faroe Islands.
 Her mother is Faroese and her father comes from Iran.
 Her mother is Lív Joensen, who is the daughter of Sigurð Joensen (1911-1993), a Faroese politician and writer, and one of the founders of Tjóðveldi (The Republican Party).
 Her grandmother was Sigrið av Skarði, a well-known Faroese journalist, teacher and feminist.
 She was the daughter of Símun av Skarði, who is most famous for writing the poem which now is the national hymn Tú alfagra land mítt (1906).
 One of Sigri's cousins is Sólrun Løkke Rasmussen, who is the wife of the prime minister of Denmark, Lars Løkke Rasmussen.

 Education

 In 1995/96 she attended an 8-month long course at Filmhøjskolen in Ebeltoft, Denmark.
 After that she attended the Academy of Live and Recorded Arts in London.
 She also studied Philosophy at the University of Copenhagen, but finished by training as a school teacher, and now works in that capacity in Tórshavn.